asanzo/wollok-ts/README.md

 ### NPM

 You will also need to install [NPM](https://www.npmjs.com/).
-If you are not familiar with *dependency manager tools*, you can think of this program as the entry point for all the important tasks development-related tasks, like installing dependencies and running tests.
+(Node.js version 8 or greater) If you are not familiar with *dependency manager tools*, you can think of this program as the entry point for all the important tasks development-related tasks, like installing dependencies and running tests.
 After installing the client, go to the project root folder and run:

 ```bash
 # This will install all the project dependencies.
 Give it some time.